ocuroot/quickstart/README.md

 ## Overview

-This quickstart repo introduces to the open-source [Ocuroot client](https://github.com/ocuroot/ocuroot) by building and deploying a set of interrelated services to a local Docker instance.
+The quickstart repo introduces to the open-source [Ocuroot client](https://github.com/ocuroot/ocuroot) by building and deploying a set of interrelated services to a local Docker instance.

 Through deploying these services, you'll see how Ocuroot manages missing dependencies, adding and populating new